For First Year Students

 *ACT composite score; SAT reflects evidence-based reading and writing, and math; The highest section scores from multiple tests on the ACT and SAT will be used to maximize score.
 Assured admission is granted to all students who hold competitive scholarships awarded by an official Texas Tech University scholarship committee.

-If you do not meet the assured admission requirements, we strongly encourage you to respond to essay topics A and/or B on the ApplyTexas application and submit up to three letters of recommendation.
-Click here for tips on writing your essay.
+If you do not meet the assured admission requirements, we strongly encourage you to

 *Texas Tech University values high school students who push themselves, are intellectually curious and are interested in learning.
 We understand and appreciate that a greater number of students are engaged in rigorous, college-level coursework such as Honors, AP or IB courses.
 Because we believe that these experiences can elevate the high school experience, it is our policy to make academic rigor a factor in consideration for admission to Texas Tech.
 Students are expected to perform well in these and all other courses in high school in order to demonstrate their college readiness.

 Although applications will be accepted beginning July 1, initial decision letters will be released in mid-September.
 Decisions beyond this time usually take 2-4 weeks.
 If you have any questions regarding the application or enrollment processes, contact your admissions counselor here.

-Some academic colleges and departments at Texas Tech only accept students who meet assured admission requirements:
+Some academic colleges and departments at Texas Tech only accept students who meet

-Arts & Sciences - Biology, Cell & Molecular Biology, Microbiology
+Arts & Sciences - Biology, Cell & Molecular Biology, Microbiology & Physics

 Human Sciences - Interior Design